Media

 • Some new post-platforms will also allow to automate and optimize all interactions with advertisers, leading to further revenue increase for influencers

 In general, content creators will gain more power over platforms and publishers.
-For example, it will become risky for a platform to ban a popular author, as readers will go away and access content through other platforms, it will get negative reactions from unhappy authors and their readers, and its e-Karma will decrease.
+For example, it will become risky for a platform to ban a popular author, as readers will go away and access content through other platforms, it will get negative reactions from unhappy authors and their readers, and its e-Reputation will decrease.

 Investigation platforms